Summer Workshop in International Organization Studies

 - The selected participants will receive lowest-cost economy class return air travel between their location and the workshop site, accommodations and some meals for the duration of the workshop.

 - The workshop is designed to promote collegial exchange and networking in an intense program.
 Participants are expected to take part fully in all aspects of the program.
 For this reason, participants are not encouraged to be accompanied by spouses, children or other dependents.
 Neither ACUNS, the host institution or any other associated organization will be able to offer any services or support for anyone accompanying a workshop participant.

 Scholars in international relations and international law, and from other fields relevant to the workshop e.g. development, international public policy; and practitioners from NGOs and government institutions in all countries are encouraged to apply.
-All applications are due by the new extended deadline of February 21, 2014.
+All applications are due by the February 21, 2014.

 Applicants will be notified of the Selection Committee’s final decision by March 7, 2014.
 Due to the high number of applications, the Committee is not able to provide individual explanations of its selection decisions.